mxagar/machine_learning_coursera/02_LogisticRegression/ML_LogisticRegression.md

     - 1.1 Visualizing the Data: `plotData.m`
     - 1.2.
 Sigmoid Function: `sigmoid.m`
     - 1.3.
 Cost Function and Gradient: `costFunction.m`
+      - 1.3.1 Python Notes: Vectors and Matrices with `numpy`
     - 1.4.
 Optimization
         - 4.1 Gradient Descent: It does not work right away
         - 4.2 Advanced Optimization with `fminfunc`